The Year 1919 (Concerts in January 2019)

 Sinfonia da Requiem

-Four sea interludes from Peter Grimes
+Four sea interludes and Passacaglia from Peter Grimes

 Violin concerto